tldr-pages/tldr/pages/common/timeout.md

 > Run a command with a time limit.

-- Run `sleep 10` and kill it, if it's running after 3 seconds:
+- Run `sleep 10` and terminate it, if it runs for more than 3 seconds:

 `timeout {{3s}} {{sleep 10}}`